Our House

 • Carbamates like carbaryl (Sevin), aldicarb (Temik) and bendiocarb are somewhate safer because they don't induce irreversible metabolic changes in humans.

-In the last ten years there has been rapid development of new classes of insecticides with an emphasis on lower vertebrate toxicity and more targeted applications.
+In the last 25 years there has been rapid development of new classes of insecticides with an emphasis on lower vertebrate toxicity and more targeted applications.
 Newer materials also tend to be much higher cost which has the benefit of reducing overall use.

-In 1962 Rachel Carson published Silent Spring (above), a warning about the effects that the widespread use of highly persistent pesticides were having on the environment and wildlife.
+In 1962 Rachel Carson published Silent Spring, a warning about the effects that the widespread use of highly persistent pesticides were having on the environment and wildlife.
 The book ignited a debate that eventually lead to the establishment of the Environmental Protection Agency (EPA) in the US during the early 1970s.
 Government oversight of pesticide use through label laws has directly lead to safer and less environmentally damaging pesticides.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.

-Please see the Disclaimer statements as well (sorry, but these are necessary).
+Please see the Disclaimer statements as well.